reubenmiller/go-c8y-cli/docs/_docs/shell-examples/output-data.md

 #### Expanding nested properties using globstar

-Mapping properties using globstar `**` is done differently as the globstar can return multiple values if present on the object.
+Mapping properties using globstar `**` is done differently as the globstar can return multiple values if present in the json response.

 There are two special cases are listed below:

-1. Using globstar `**` at the beginning of the dot notation path.
+##### Case 1: Using globstar `**` at the beginning of the dot notation path.

-If the dotnotation path starts with `**.` it means that it will map every matching property (regardless where it is), and add it as a nested property under the given alias.
+If the dot notation path starts with `**.` it means that it will map every matching property (regardless where it is) to a nested property under the given alias.

-So, for example, if you want to move the `agent_Details` fragment to a nested fragment, then you can
+So, for example, if you want to move the whole `agent_Details` fragment and all nested properties to a nested fragment, then you can use:

 ```sh
 c8y devices list --pageSize 2 --fragmentType company_Example --select "info:**.agent_Details.**"
 ```

+**Output**

 ```json
 {